-Such results also exist for the non-homogeneous incompressible Navier-Stokes equations, given by \eqref{ns}-\eqref{nstensor} with $\divv u=0$.
+Such results also exist for the non-homogeneous incompressible Navier--Stokes equations, given by \eqref{ns}-\eqref{nstensor} with $\divv\,u=0$.
 The first results regarding the existence of global weak solutions in the density-dependent case are due to Lions \cite{Lions1996incomp} and Desjardins \cite{Desjardins1997}.
 As for strong solutions, more results are available.
 The work of Danchin \cite{danchin2003density} for a constant viscosity was generalised by Abidi \cite{Abidi2007_Critique} and Abidi-Paicu \cite{AbidiPaicu2007} to the case of a density-dependent viscosity, see also Abidi-Gui-Zhang \cite{AbidiGuiZhang2012}, Huang-Wang \cite{HuangWang2015}, and Zhang \cite{Zhang2015_JDE}.
-We also mention the recent works on the case of a density jump in dimension $d=2$, see \emph{e.g.} \cite{gancedo20252dnavierstokesfreeboundary} and references therein.
+We also mention some recent works on the case of a density jump, see \emph{e.g.} \cite{dm2019,dm2023,gancedo20252dnavierstokesfreeboundary} and references therein.

-As the mathematical analysis of fluid models with odd viscosity is still very new, the only result dealing with general density-dependent viscosity coefficients in this case is the recent paper by Zimmermann \cite{zimmermann}, which investigates non-homogeneous incompressible fluids governed by system \eqref{ns} (with $\divv u=0$) in some domains $\Om\subset\R^2$, with a stress tensor $\tau$ displaying both the classical dissipative viscosity, as well as the odd viscosity, namely
+As the mathematical analysis of fluid models with odd viscosity is still very new, the only result dealing with general density-dependent viscosity coefficients in this case is the recent paper by Zimmermann \cite{zimmermann}, which investigates non-homogeneous incompressible fluids governed by system \eqref{ns} (with $\divv\,u=0$) in some domains $\Om\subset\R^2$, with a stress tensor $\tau$ displaying both the classical dissipative viscosity, as well as the odd viscosity, namely